Alan Rusbridger is the Chair of the RISJ's Steering Committee.

-Alan Rusbridger was editor-in-chief of Guardian News & Media from 1995 – 2015 and now is Principal of Lady Margaret Hall at the University of Oxford.
-He is member of The Scott Trust, which owns the Guardian and the Observer and will take over as Chair later this year.
+Alan was editor-in-chief of Guardian News & Media from 1995 – 2015 and is now the editor of Prospect.
+He was also previously the Principal of Lady Margaret Hall at the University of Oxford.

 Rusbridger's career began on the Cambridge Evening News, where he trained as a reporter before first joining the Guardian in 1979.